-While more understated than its French counterpart, marquetry furniture was equally prevalent in England during the late seventeenth and early eighteenth century, under the crowns of William & Mary and their successor Queen Anne.
+While more understated than its French counterpart, marquetry furniture was equally prevalent in England during the late 17th century and early 18th century, under the crowns of William & Mary and their successor Queen Anne.
 Natural motifs, particularly floral imagery proved popular in the marquetry of the period.
 These works contained a variety of veneers, as well as inlaid ivory that was on occasion stained green to depict foliage.

-In the eighteenth century, mahogany arrived in France.
+In the 18th century, mahogany arrived in France.
 The desirable species prompted a trend of solid wood furniture with a focus on design and form, rather than surface decoration.
 Because mahogany was imported from abroad, mahogany furniture from this period became known as "meubles de port" (port furniture).
 In short, surface decoration including marquetry became less prevalent during the first half of the century.
 Nonetheless, a renaissance of Boulle, Louix XV, and Louis XVI-style furniture and marquetry would reemerge and remain in production into the future.

 The techniques and utilization of marquetry would continue to evolve, featured in some capacity across almost every style and period of furniture, including the Art Nouveau around the turn of the century.
 World War I ultimately interrupted many forms of creative production, including that of fine furniture.
-Afterwards and out of the brutality of the War would emerge a new style of furniture and design, that of the Art Deco.
+Afterward and out of the brutality of the War would emerge a new style of furniture and design, that of the Art Deco.
 Even designers of this more streamlined, geometric movement dipped their toes into the longstanding practice.
+These newer furniture styles would highlight the difference between art deco and art nouveau.

 This masterfully crafted knee-hole desk, or bureau Mazarin, is attributed to Pierre Golle, one of the most important Dutch-born French cabinetmakers of his age.
 It was once part of the famed Rothschild Collection at Mentmore, said to have been one of the assembled in private hands.